Q-1. What

 silicates, such as olivines and serpentines, are in a higher energy state than

-their carbonates and thus they will naturally (but extremely slowly) react with
+their carbonates and thus they will naturally (but extremely slowly) react

-several hundred
+take several hundred

-thousand years to see any benefit – see geo-engineering.
+thousand years to see any benefit.

 Naturally, there would be adverse environmental effects, both at the enormous